hut6/dev-resources/hut6-git-conventions.md

 #### Other Notes

 1. Remember to run `git config --global core.excludesfile ~/.gitignore`, because global ignore is not enabled by default.
+2. It's possible to include previous excluded files using the prefix !.
+There are exceptions; more info at [https://git-scm.com/docs/gitignore]()